squ1rrel-ctf/squ1rrel.dev/_posts/2023-01-02-htb-aeswcm.md

 ```
 What properties should your magic wand have?
 ```
 Following this, the user can input any property in hex which is then added as a characteristic for a magic wand.
-This is reapeated three times.
+This is repeated three times.
 Should the user input repeated properties, then the program will prompt:
 ```
 Only different properties are allowed!
 ```